x211321/RGB-Config-Acer-gkbbl-0/README.md

  * Animated preview for selected RGB mode

 # Restrictions
- * acer-gkbbl-0 RGB device must be installed separately
+ * Compatible Acer-WMI kernel module must be installed separately
  * Compatibility depends on the specific laptop model and its compatibility with the kernel module
  * The **static** RGB mode does not work with my specific laptop and is thus untestet
  * The tray icon only works in desktop environments that are compatible with classic system tray

 # Installation
-Make sure you have the **acer-gkbbl-0** RGB device installed before you proceed with the installation of this application, otherwise it will have no effect.
+Make sure you have the **acer-gkbbl-0** RGB device available before you proceed with the installation of this application, otherwise it will have no effect.
 Visit JafarAkhondali's [project page](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module) for more information on the needed kernel module.

 **RGB-Config-Acer-gkbbl-0** is written in Python3, using the wxPython framework.
 Python3 is usually provided by most Linux distributions, wxPython must often be installed separately.